kpsychas/word_etymologist/README.md

 is possible to classify the first letter of a word by looking at the first `W` characters.

-LSTM Networks are particularly successful at POS tagging and this problem is similar in nature as we don't know the number of letters in a word and we want to tag whether each letter of a word is Greek or not.
-Models are saved and optionally loaded again for training.
-This is essential as training dataset grows gradually.

 It is expected that if features of a Greek word are picked up from the Network, then even made up words that combine existing Greek words will be successfully classified.

+Decisions for interactive training
+--
+Interactive training works with Bidirectional LSTMs.
+For each different length of words a different network needs to be created.
+Number of parameters are independent of the length of a word so parameters are loaded from one model to another after they are trained on an input.
+Since the training is interactive, this does not delay training in any significant way.

+Other Decisions
+--
+Models and their parameters are saved to root folder and with default names that depend on the number of hidden layers of the model and window size.

+In other words naming is by convention rather than configuration, but until custom naming is supported an alternative is to backup and remove trained files for models that you want to train from scratch.

 Run Training
 ==

-First uncompress `words.csv` file from `words.zip` compressed file.
+To automatically train a NN first uncompress `words.csv` file from `words.zip` compressed file and then run

-To train a NN run

     python train.py --program 1

-To evaluate a NN run
+To evaluate a previously trained NN run

     python train.py --program 2

+To train a NN interactively run

+    python train.py --program 3

+**[Recommended]**
+To train a NN interactively with a GUI run

+    python train.py --program 4

 For more options run

     python train.py --help